Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 The Feeling of Dissonance

-The state of dissonance itself is characterized as an unpleasant psychological condition.
+The state of dissonance itself is characterised as an unpleasant psychological condition.
 It manifests as mental discomfort, tension, or unease.
-This feeling is inherently aversive, prompting efforts to alleviate it and keep theit self-image unharmed.
+This feeling is inherently aversive, prompting efforts to alleviate it and preserve one's self-image.

 Motivational Drive